-The database schema is specified by a set of definitions that are expressed by a particular language called data definition language.
-Changes to the structure of a database are handled by a different set of SQL statements which are collectively termed as SQL Data Definition Language, or DDL.
+The database schema is specified by a set of definitions expressed by a particular language called data definition language.
+Changes to the structure of a database are handled by a different set of SQL statements, collectively termed as SQL Data Definition Language, or DDL.

 Using DDL statements, you can do the following:

 - Define and create a new table.

 - Remove a table that is no longer needed.

 - Alter the definition of an existing table.